vindecodex/gitguide/readme.md

 ***
 >If you see some that needs improvements please help by creating a pull request.
 I also suggest play git **[here](https://learngitbranching.js.org/)**
 ***

+### Guide on Contributing
+1. Fork this repo.

+2. Create a branch

+3. Push you changes

+4. Create a PR